campjacob/campjacob.github.io/_pages/cv.md

 Curriculum Vitae
 {: .lead .text-secondary .mb-4}

 I am a social work educator and licensed independent clinical social worker.
-I approach social work from generalist lens, with a broad and diverse set of expertise.
+I approach social work from a generalist lens, with a broad and diverse set of expertise.
 My mission is to develop a place where resilience can grow, transformation can happen, and support the helpers who work for the same.

 <div class="card mb-4">